gnss-sdr/geniuss-place/_pages/index.md

   - image_path: makers.png
     alt: "Enclosures"
     title: "Make your own GNSS receiver"
-    excerpt: "Nice enclosures for your gear that you can print in 3D."
+    excerpt: "Designs of nice enclosures for your gear that you can print in 3D."
     url: "/enclosures/"
     btn_label: "Read more"
   - image_path: radar-chart.png